kamiarkordari/CarND-Traffic-Sign-Classifier/README.md

 ##### Solution Approach

-The submission describes the approach to finding a solution.
-Accuracy on the validation set is 0.93 or greater.
+My approach to solve the traffic sign classification was to use LeNet architecture that has proven to be a highly accurate solution to these type of image classification problems and apply adjustments to improve the accuracy of the model.

-There are various aspects to consider when thinking about this problem:
+There are various aspects to consider when to increase the accuracy of our model:
-- Neural network architecture (is the network over or underfitting?)
-- Play around preprocessing techniques (normalization, rgb to grayscale, etc)
-- Number of examples per label (some have more than others).
-- Generate fake data.

-I added dropout layers because the accuracy for the validation data was lower that the accuracy for the training data.
-This means the model was overfitting to the training data.
-Adding dropout was a good solution to solve this issue.
+- Neural network architecture: The validation accuracy was about 5% lower than the training accuracy.
+This suggests that the model if overfitting to the training data.
+To address this, I added to dropout layers after the fully connected layers.
+This improved the validation accuracy.

-My final model resulted in a validation accuracy of [INSERT LATER], and test accuracy of [INSERT LATER].

-I used the LeNet network that is a well-known convolution neural network architecture that has shown high accuracy for classification and images such as handwritten numbers.
-The input and output size was adjusted to match to address the requirements of our traffic sign classification requirements.
-To enhance the model and decrease overfitting, I added to drop out layers.
+- Improve preprocessing techniques: My preprocessing includes normalization, converting images from rgb to grayscale, and shuffling.
+- Number of examples per label: Since some classes have way more samples than others, this may result in model bias towards classes with higher samples.
+We can put a cap on the max number of samples we use from each class for training the model.
+I didn't apply this in the current version of the code.
+- Generate fake data: To make the model more general we can increase the size of the training set by generating multiple images from each image by applying zooming, shifting, scaling, or changing brightness.
+I didn't apply this in the current version of the code.

 ### Test a Model on New Images
 ##### Acquiring New Images